-- Rolling landforms trending towards the coast and opening out over bays provide a distinctive contrast of sequential views and experience of the landscape - enclosed or exposed, framed or open, intimate or expansive. - There is a rich tapestry of moorland and crofting settlements with the pattern of buildings and various land cover creating a diverse mix of colour, texture, and form. - For the first underpinning characteristic, the Proposed Alignment would be visible intermittently during construction and operation along the A836 as it wends in and out of the SLA.
-The changes would be perceptible from fragmented areas over a localised area. - The Proposed Alignment would not result in any changes to the patterns of landcover and landuse of the SLA during construction or operation.
+- Rolling landforms trending towards the coast and opening out over bays provide a distinctive contrast of sequential views and experience of the landscape - enclosed or exposed, framed or open, intimate or expansive. - There is a rich tapestry of moorland and crofting settlements with the pattern of buildings and various land cover creating a diverse mix of colour, texture, and form. - I. For the first underpinning characteristic, the Alternative Alignment would be visible intermittently during construction and operation the A836 as it wends in and out of the SLA.
+The changes would be perceptible from localised and fragmented areas over a localised area and would be seen in the context of turbines at Melvich Wind Energy Hub. - The Alternative Alignment would not result in any changes to the patterns of landcover and landuse of the SLA during construction or operation.